Skip to contents

 dampen_prior_mu

-Prior (mean) on the dampening parameter.
+Prior (mean) on the damping parameter.
 Must be between 0 and 1.

 dampen_prior_sigma

-Prior (standard deviation) on the dampening parameter.
-If this is set to zero, the dampening parameter will be fixed to dampen_prior_mu and not estimated.
+Prior (standard deviation) on the damping parameter.
+If this is set to zero, the damping parameter will be fixed to dampen_prior_mu and not estimated.
 If positive, a beta prior with the corresponding mean and standard deviation is used.

 differenced